ZhenyingZhu/ToDoAndTracker/README.md

 - id
 - name
 - create date
-- deadline date
 - owner
-- project note: an onenote link
+- note: an onenote link
 - tasks: an array ref to Task

 P1:

 - tags: ref to Tag.
 Tag is a class because when assign a tag to a project, we want to easily select from a list of tags.
 Searchs all start from projects.
 Some tags: work, household, SelfImprove, health, leisure
 - involvedUsers: an array of userIds as foreign keys.
 Not use User ref as users are probably already created
-- isArchieved: whether to archieve the project so it doesn't appear
+- hide: whether to hide/archive the project so it doesn't appear
+- due date: see if putting the due date on tasks make more sense, because most of the projects never end

 #### P0 Task